 IAPHS NOMINATIONS

-This summer, IAPHS will hold an election to choose a new president-elect, three Board members, and a Student Representative.
+This summer, IAPHS will hold an election to choose a new president-elect and three Board members.

-This summer, IAPHS will hold an election to choose a new president-elect, three Board members, and a Student Representative.
-The Nominations Committee, chaired by Past President Roland Thorpe, invites suggestions for nominees.
-Nominations must be received by February 13, 2023.
+This summer, IAPHS will hold an election to choose a president-elect and three Board members.
+The Nominations Committee, chaired by Past President Philip Alberti, invites suggestions for nominees.
+Nominations must be received by February 13, 2026.

 About the positions: